 11.5 Notice of a meeting of the Court must be given to each Assistant, but need not be in writing.

-11.6 Subject to Article 11.7, five Assistants shall constitute a quorum.
+11.6 Subject to Articles 7.2 and 11.7, five Assistants shall constitute a quorum.

 11.7 At least one Treasurer must be present for a meeting to be quorate.